OpportunityInsights/Atlas-Chat/README.md

 To save money, the function call in `/useCase` used to only get one message to use when deciding which action to take.
 Since it was missing most of the context of the chat, the function call sometimes decided to take the wrong action.
 Recently, this was updated to four messages because the OpenAI API got much cheaper, so it made sense to give `/useCase` more messages to use when deciding which action to take.
 If this problem persists, it might be a good idea to add even more messages to the function call.
 Another option is to use a cheaper model like gpt-3.5 or gpt-4o-mini for this task and give the function call all of the messages.

-New embeddings models and LLMs that outperform the ones used in this code are regularly being released.
+New embedding models and LLMs that outperform the ones used in this code are regularly being released.
 Researching the best LLMs and embedding models and replacing the models currently being used with the new ones will improve the chat.
 Try looking for chat-GPT 5 and for [llama 3.1 405B hosted by Groq](https://console.groq.com/docs/models).

 ## Contact